Your First Life Drawing Class: What to Expect

 The etiquette

-Four rules cover almost everything: no photography, ever; don't touch or comment on the model's body; keep quiet during poses; and direct any requests to the host rather than the model.
-Arrive a few minutes early — walking in mid-pose is disruptive.
-That's it.
-(Our glossary covers the terms you'll hear, like gesture, croquis and long pose.)
+Four rules cover almost everything: no photography, ever; don't touch or comment on the model's body; keep quiet during poses; and direct any requests to the host rather than to the model.

 What to bring